thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 The purpose of a **Spike** is to write some throwaway code to test out an idea.

+Spikes are *sharp*, they focus on one problem, and *short*, they are a small experiment.

 The output of a spike is not production code.
 During a spike, you should never commit code into a version control system.
 From my humble experience, the minute code lands into version control, it is labelled production code.
 From then